 Articles covered under the CERN agreements with publishers are paid centrally by CERN (conference contributions or invited articles excluded).

 For articles that are not covered by a CERN agreement, CERN authors can still be eligible for central open access funding based on the following principles.

 - The article is not already covered through an agreement of any of the co-author affiliated institutions, or via an EC grant.

 - Authors contact the Scientific Information Service in advance of submission to ensure central payment from the CERN Open Access fund.
-In the exceptional circumstance of articles being submitted to journals with author fees in excess of CHF 4,000, specific justification is required and authorization for the expense must be granted by the CERN Director of Research and Computing.

 If you publish in a journal that is not part of one of the CERN-wide open access agreements to or if you are not the corresponding author, please contact @email before proceeding with the license and rights process.